 The two most dreaded words for us when it comes to personal finances would most probably be debt management.
 These two words that sound so simple, can be hard to achieve.

 Sometimes debts can just get the better of you, no matter how hard you strive to be organised and avoid defaulting or being late in your payments.
-It is also something, iMoney has been sharing and bringing your attention to – because it is very hard to realise your other financial goals with huge debts hanging over your shoulders.
+After all, it is very hard to realise your other financial goals with huge debts hanging over your shoulders.

 To get your debts back on track, go back to basics.
 List down your debts, and choose to either clear your debts using the avalanche (highest interest rate first), snowball (lowest amount first), or snowflake (pay whatever you can) methods.
 There are different ways to help you manage different debts.
 For high interest debts like credit card, don’t leave the debts to snowball into a monster.
 You can consolidate your debts before it overwhelms you.